nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/task/handling-tasks.md

 description: Web UI User Documentation about Tasks

 ---
-Once a workflow has been started, users added on the workflow's roadmap can review the document and approve or reject it.
+Once a workflow has been started, users added on the workflow can review the document and approve or reject it.

 When users have a task on a document, it displays on their [dashboard]({{page page='browse'}}#dashboard) in the **Tasks** gadget and in the **Task** tab.